- Cost per pair: $799 if paid in full or $25 per month if financed

 Because they’re over the counter, you don’t need a prescription to buy Eargo hearing aids, and you don’t need to see an audiologist to get fitted for them.
 Eargo also offers an online hearing test to gauge your hearing loss.
 But before taking an online hearing test, experts recommend you get an in-person hearing exam at a hearing clinic to rule out any issues causing your hearing loss that can’t be addressed by hearing aids.

-Keep in mind because Eargo is an OTC hearing aid, all of the models reviewed here are only suited for people with mild to moderate hearing loss, as all FDA approved hearing aids are.
+Because Eargo is an OTC hearing aid, all of the models reviewed here are only suited for people with mild to moderate hearing loss, as all FDA-approved OTC hearing aids are.

 Learn about some of the other OTC hearing aid brands our Reviews Team has tested in our review of the best OTC hearing aids.
 And see which hearing aids offer good value at a lower price in our review of the most affordable hearing aids.